benmcgarvey/benmcgarvey.com/src/content/Svelte Tutorial: Intro - Tic Tac Toe.md

 title: Intro to Svelte - Tic Tac Toe
 date: 2019-12-08T12:00:00+10:00
 draft: false
+metaDescription: Learn Svelte with this Introduction Tutorial.
+Based on the Intro React Tutorial.
+Make your first Svelte App and learn how to make an interactive tic-tac-toe game.
 ---

 This is a tutorial for the Svelte javascript framework inspired by the Intro to React [tutorial](https://reactjs.org/tutorial/tutorial.html).